How to Invest in Beyond Meat

 Webull

 Webull also has no trading fees or minimum investment.
 It offers better research tools and analytics for more experienced investors.
 It's also a good choice for active traders with free extended trading hours.
-However, it doesn't support fractional shares.
+Webull offers fractional shares for as little as $5.

 Fidelity